sgupta70/CircuitPython/README.md

 ![Screenshot (25)](https://user-images.githubusercontent.com/71406903/225115030-0dfc109a-93cb-4c2f-8c1f-b315250cb7a0.png)

 ### Reflection
 This assignment wasn't too hard for me because we had already done an lcd assignment so using code from that assignment and researdching what a thermistor was I was able to get an understanding of what to do.
+Also a big help from [River L](https://github.com/rivques/CircuitPython/blob/master/tmp36.py), his code helped me get a good understanding of how to write my code.
+The wiring was super simple I just had to connect my lcd to the metro express and the thermistor which was super simple to wire up.